android/compose-samples/Jetcaster/README.md

 ### Dynamic theming
 The home screen currently implements dynamic theming, using the artwork of the currently selected podcast from the carousel to  update the  `primary` and `onPrimary` [colors](https://developer.android.com/reference/kotlin/androidx/compose/material/Colors).
 You can see it in action in the screenshots above: as the carousel item is changed, the background gradient is updated to match the artwork.

-This is impemented in [`DynamicTheming.kt`](app/src/main/java/com/example/jetcaster/util/DynamicTheming.kt), which provides the `DynamicThemePrimaryColorsFromImage` composable, to automatically animate the theme colors based on the provided image URL, like so:
+This is implemented in [`DynamicTheming.kt`](app/src/main/java/com/example/jetcaster/util/DynamicTheming.kt), which provides the `DynamicThemePrimaryColorsFromImage` composable, to automatically animate the theme colors based on the provided image URL, like so:

 ``` kotlin
 val dominantColorState: DominantColorState = rememberDominantColorState()